Facebook Has Gone And Reopened Its Investigation Into Russia And Brexit

 The move will be interpreted as a win for committee chair Damian Collins, who personally called out Facebook's findings last month.

-He specifically welcome the company's move to look outside of the accounts which were presented during to Congress during its investigation into Russian meddling of the 2016 presidential election.
+He specifically welcomed the company's move to look outside of the accounts that were presented during to the US Congress during its investigation into Russian meddling in the 2016 presidential election.

 "I welcome the fact that Facebook have now responded to the Committee’s request, and will investigate whether the involvement of Russian agencies in the Brexit referendum campaign, may have come from sources other than those previously identified as having been actively connected with the US Presidential election in 2016," Collins said in a statement.

-“It is right that companies like Facebook should initiate their own research into issues like this, where there is such clear public concern, and not just act in intelligence that has been passed to them.
+"It is right that companies like Facebook should initiate their own research into issues like this, where there is such clear public concern, and not just act on intelligence that has been passed to them.

 "They are best placed to investigate activity on their platform."